theFox6/LuaVenusCompiler/README.md

-# venus lua parser
+# LuaVenusCompiler
 [![luacheck][luacheck badge]][luacheck workflow]
-A parser that loads venus files into lua.
+A compiler that translates venus files into lua.
 Written in lua.
-The parser reads a venus file and replaces venus syntax by lua syntax.
+The compiler reads a venus file and replaces venus syntax by lua syntax.
 It can also load and run the result.

 ## features